hipe/tmx/brazen/doc/issues/024-the-action-narrative.md

 ## the list of shared concerns (between model & action)

-  • actionability - identity in & navigation of the interface tree
+  • actionability - identity in & navigation of the reactive model
-  • description & inflection
+  • description & inflection & name
-  • name
   • placement & visibility
   • preconditions
   • properties